 - A3.
-RMCD may by notice, revoke your approval from using the Payment Basis Accounting for a number of reasons including: - (a) There is a change in the nature of business. - (b) You notify in writing to leave the Payment Basis Accounting at the end of any GST accounting period.
-You can rejoin at the beginning of any GST accounting period, provided you meet the criteria at that point in time.
+RMCD may by notice, revoke your approval from using the Payment Basis Accounting for a number of reasons including: - (a) a change in the nature of business;

-- (c) If approved person not claiming input tax using payment basis. - (d) If there is any inaccurate information in application for approval. - (e) You must notify RMCD if your GST taxable turnover is over RM1 million a year and after revocation in writing by RMCD you should account for GST using invoice basis. - (f) In the event of any offense such as: - if you calculate your GST incorrectly - if you are convicted of a GST offence - if you are assessed for a penalty for GST evasion - (g) In the event of death, liquidation, bankruptcy, cessation of business, cessation to be registered and etc. - (h) Transferred business as a going concern and Subsection ---- of the Act does not apply (not becoming a registered person as a result of transfer).
+- (b) notification in writing to leave the Payment Basis Accounting at the end of any GST accounting period.
+You can rejoin at the beginning of any GST accounting period, provided you meet the criteria at that point in time; - (c) if the approved person is not claiming input tax using payment basis; - (d) if there is any inaccurate information in application for approval; - upon your notification when your GST taxable turnover is over RM1 million a year.
+After the revocation in writing by RMCD you should account for GST using invoice basis; - (f) In the event of any offence such as : - if you calculate your GST incorrectly - if you are convicted of a GST offence - if you are assessed for a penalty for GST evasion; - (g) in the event of death, liquidation, bankruptcy, cessation of business, cessation to be registered and etc; - transferred business as a going concern and subsection 20(4) of the Act does not apply (not becoming a registered person as a result of transfer).